ramigs/nuxt-fauna-article/nuxt-fauna.md

 > "GraphQL is a specification for an API query language and a server engine
 > capable of executing such queries."[Production Ready GraphQL](https://book.productionreadygraphql.com/)

-To begin, create a directory for the project and navigate to it:
+Create a directory for the project and navigate to it:

 ```shell
 mkdir fauna-seeder